 Be Mindful of Significant Figures

 In scientific and engineering contexts, significant figures are important.
 When converting measurements, maintain the same level of precision as the original measurement.
-For example, if you are converting 7.5 inches, which has two significant figures, your answer should also have two significant figures (19 cm).
+On top of that, for example, if you are converting 7.
+5 inches, which has two significant figures, your answer should also have two significant figures (19 cm).

 Use Reliable Conversion Tools